Personal Injury Law Blog

 Who is a surviving family member?

 Parents, spouses, domestic partners, and children often bear the brunt of the suffering in wrongful death tragedies and are, therefore, commonly considered surviving family members in the context of filing legal claims.
-If the decedent’s will designates an estate representative who does not fall into one of those categories, that person may be able to file the lawsuit.
+If the decedents will designate an estate representative who does not fall into one of those categories, that person may be able to file the lawsuit.

 The loss of a loved one is difficult enough without added confusion and financial stress.
-A knowledgeable attorney can clarify the requirements in California and guide you through the process, should you qualify to file a claim.
+A knowledgeable wrongful death attorney in Santa Monica can clarify the requirements in California and guide you through the process, should you qualify to file a claim.